What makes a city pet-friendly and how can a city get there?

 10. Get businesses involved.
 Busy people want to spend time with their pets.
 By making pets welcome, businesses encourage customers to visit more and stay longer.
 Use the Pets Welcome toolkit to kick off a pet-friendly business program.

 11. Make travel easier.
 Assess transportation in your city and help promote the pet-friendly choices.
-Something as simple as a “pet-friendly options” page on your city website can make getting around much easier for residents and visitors.
+A “pet-friendly options” page on your city website can make getting around much easier for residents and visitors.
+Check out our Pet-Friendly Airport toolkit, too.

 12. Be a pet-friendly employer.
 Make city buildings and facilities pet-friendly to support and demonstrate the benefits of pets at work.
 This toolkit will help you get started.